n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlebooks.md

 # Google Books

-The Google Books node allows you to automate work in the Google Books platform and integrate Google Books with other applications. n8n has built-in support for a wide range of Google Books features, which includes basic operations like retrieving, getting and removing bookshelf resources and volume.
+The Google Books node allows you to automate work in the Google Books platform and integrate Google Books with other applications. n8n has built-in support for a wide range of Google Books features, including retrieving, getting and removing bookshelf resources and volume.

 On this page, you'll find a list of operations the Google Books node supports and links to more resources.